cj-taylor/monyx/README.md

 1. Clone it
 2. `vagrant up` (wait way too long for it to become ready)
-3. `vagrant ssh`
- - `cd ../../app`
- - `dnu restore`
- - `dnu build` (moot by the following line)
- - `dnx web` (on edits of the code on your HOST machine, kill this process in vagrant ssh then restart it to see your new changes)
-4. On your host, browse to `http://localhost:9000`
+3. On your host, browse to `http://localhost:9000`
-5. Behold, the HelloWorld ASP 6 example running
+4. Behold, the HelloWorld ASP 6 example running

 # To improve upon
 - Step 2 - This is an MVP and definitely can be tweaked for performance.